- Learning Centre

 - What Can a Student-at-Law Do?

-Once you have been confirmed by the Law Society as a registered student-at-law, an articling student can provide legal services.
-That means a student can do almost whatever a lawyer can, except those things specifically proscribed.
-Simple, right?
+Once confirmed by the Law Society as a registered student-at-law, an articling student can provide most legal services.
+That means a student-at-law can do almost whatever a lawyer can, except those things that are specifically proscribed.

-Be aware this is not an exhaustive discussion.
-Principals and students-at-law should familiarize themselves with any applicable legislation or restrictions before providing legal services.
+Be aware that this is not an exhaustive discussion.
+Principals and students-at-law should familiarize themselves with any applicable legislation or restrictions before providing legal services to the public.

 Introduction